 The District is committed to maximizing community benefits for its residents and expects Respondents to consider and incorporate stakeholder and community preferences into their project, to the extent practical.
-In view of this commitment, Respondent must present:
+In view of this commitment, Respondents must present:

-- A detailed description of Respondent's activities and strategies completed to date that demonstrate the Respondent's efforts to work with the local community and stakeholders to ensure their meaningful involvement in the submitted response and - A detailed description of Respondent's post-award approach and strategies to working with the local community and stakeholders to ensure their meaningful involvement in the development process.
+- i.
+A detailed description of the activities and strategies completed to date that demonstrate the Respondent's efforts to work with the local community and stakeholders to ensure their meaningful involvement in the submitted response; and - ii.
+A detailed description of the post-award approach and strategies to working with the local community and stakeholders to ensure their meaningful involvement in the development process.